Updated for tax year 2017

 - Special taxes.
 For example, if you need to pay FICA tax on unreported tip money, you need to file a return.
-Additionally, you must file to report household employment taxes or additional taxes on an IRA or other tax-favored account.
+Additionally, you must file to report household employment taxes or additional taxes on an IRA or another tax-favored account.

-- Distributions received from a tax advantaged medical expense account.
-This includes health savings accounts, medical savings accounts and Medicare Advantage MSA distributions.
+- Distributions received from a tax-advantaged medical expense account.
+This includes health savings accounts, medical savings accounts, and Medicare Advantage MSA distributions.

 - Self-employment income.
 If you have $400 or more in net self-employment income (income after business expenses) you need to file a return because you’re required to pay income tax on that amount.